-- Within 24 hours report any positive COVID-19 lab-test result or a known or potential exposure to COVID-19 to your school office or athletic department.
+- 1) Timely report any known or potential exposures to COVID-19 to your supervisor or school office.
 For evening or weekend reporting needs, please use our confidential reporting system at BCSD COVID Reporting Link.
-If you are notified that someone you had close physical contact with was diagnosed with COVID-19, whether or not you are experiencing symptoms, please contact your healthcare provider, if possible, request a COVID-19 test as soon as possible, and remain home for 14 days from the last date of exposure. - 2) Personally notify my healthcare provider, the school office, and remain home if I have ANY of these COVID-19 related symptoms: - Given Bever greater than 100.4°F - □ New cough or worsened chronic cough - □ New loss of sense of smell or taste - □ New upper respiratory symptom (non-allergy related) --sore throat, congestion, runny nose.
+If you are notified that someone you had close physical contact with was diagnosed with COVID-19, whether or not you are experiencing symptoms, please remain home for 14 days from the last date of exposure. - 2) Personally notify my healthcare provider, my supervisor, the school office, and remain home if I have ONE or more of these COVID-19 related symptoms:

+Fever greater than 100.4°F

+New cough or worsened chronic cough

+New loss of sense of smell or taste

+New upper respiratory symptom (non-allergy related)sore throat, congestion

+runny nose.

+Headache

+Body aches

+Fatigue